What Gear to Bring to a Race: How to Pack Your Race Bag

 Bring what you will need for your race, based on what you have taken on your training runs.
 If you use it during a training session, you will want it during your race.
 If you don’t use it during your training runs, you won’t miss it during the race.
 Your crucial gear is all you need to worry about.
 Fuel belt, filled belt bottles (if you use them), chews or gels, headphones and music device (if you use one), a cell phone, a Tylenol or 2, snacks you eat during your runs (I always pack a Cliff bar), shoes, a layer for cold weather (if you need it).

-When choosing a layer sweatshirt or hoodie, or even running jacket, make sure to pack one that you can either run with tied around your waist or grab one that you don’t mind tossing onto the road during the early miles.
+When choosing a layer sweatshirt or hoodie, or even running jacket, make sure your backpack contains one that you can either run with tied around your waist or grab one that you don’t mind tossing onto the road during the early miles.
 Many races have charity groups which come behind and collect the clothes ditched early in the race to donate to the homeless in the area.
 You might also want to pack an extra change of clothes for after the race to leave in your car, just in case you decide to go out after the run.